2nd Massachusetts Infantry Regiment: The Maryland campaign

+McClellan's AoP left Washington starting on September 7 with his 87,000-man army in a slow pursuit.
+Naturally cautious, he assumed he would be facing over 120,000 Confederates, and as a result, argued with Washington that the forces defending the capital report to him.
+The Kanawha Division had joined an AoP with low morale after its defeats on the Peninsula and at Second Bull Run, but upon moving northwest into Maryland, the morale rose due to the "friendly, almost tumultuous welcome" that they received from the citizens of the state.
+(Note: As McPherson and other historians have noted, this was a contrast to the reception of the Confederate invasion which was lukewarm at best and hostile at most, despite the state being a slave state.)
+McClellan had organized his army into three wings as he moved northwest in pursuit of Lee.
+Burnside, as the Right Wing, now commanded Hooker's I and IX Corps, now commanded by Reno.
+The Center Wing, was under Maj.
+Gen. Edwin Vose Sumner, was his II Corps and Mansfield's XII Corps.
+The Left Wing, commanded by Maj.
+Gen. William B. Franklin, consisted of his own VI Corps and Maj.
+Gen. Darius N. Couch's division of the IV Corps.

 On September 17, the II Corps was redesignated as the XII Corps, Army of the Potomac, with the 2nd Massachusetts remaining in the 3rd Brigade of the 1st Division.
 During the Battle of Antietam, the XII Corps, commanded by Maj.
 Gen. Joseph K. Mansfield supported General Joseph Hooker's advanced through the cornfield during the morning phase of the battle and received heavy casualties including Lieutenant Colonel Dwight, who was mortally wounded.
 The regiment lost 12 killed and 51 wounded, among the wounded were Captains Francis and Robert Gould Shaw along with Lieutenants Crowninshield and Mills.
 General Mansfield was also killed in the battle and command of the XII Corps passed to General Henry W. Slocum.

+Fredericksburg and Burnside

 Later in the year, they marched to Fredericksburg, Virginia, but did not participate in the Battle of Fredericksburg.
 During this time, at Stafford Court House, Captain Shaw left the regiment to become colonel of the 54th Massachusetts Infantry.

 In May, 1863, the regiment participated in the Battle of Chancellorsville.
 In the battle, Stonewall Jackson's corps executed a surprise flanking movement and smashed into the right flank of the Army of the Potomac, severely damaging the unsuspecting XI Corps.
 The neighboring troops, including the XII Corps with the 2nd Massachusetts, entrenched hastily and was able to stop the Confederate advance before it overran the entire army.